 |Automatically connect when the Wi-Fi network is available.

 Join the network using the device’s hardware MAC address instead of a network-specific address created by iOS.

 This setting reduces the connection’s privacy.
 Only use it if the device must identify itself using the same MAC address across your networks.

-Note that Network Access Control (NAC) integration with a third-party NAC system doesn’t work for devices that use a private MAC address.
-The NAC system only knows the private address of a device, while Sophos Mobile only knows the hardware address.
+Note that Synchronized Security doesn’t work for devices that use a private MAC address.
+Sophos Central Wireless only knows the private address of a device, while Sophos Mobile only knows the hardware address.